Introduction | Life | Work | Books

 In the late 90's and early 80's B.C., Cicero fell in love with philosophy, which was to have a great role in his life.
 The first philosopher he met was the Epicurean philosopher Phaedrus (d.
 70 B.C.), when he was visiting Rome in around 91 B.C.
 In 87 B.C., Philo of Larissa (c.
 159 - 84 B.C.), then head of the New Academy in Athens, visited Rome and Cicero enthusiastically absorbed the philosophy of Academic Skepticism at his feet.
 Cicero also met Diodotus (d.
 59 B.C.), a Stoic, and for a time he adopted a modified Stoicism, and Diodotus became Cicero's protégé and lived in his house until his death.

-Cicero's ambitions for an illustrious career in public civil service started with some time in military service in 90 - 88 B.C. (although he had no taste for military life), and then the early years in his career as a lawyer around 83 - 81 B.C., including the politically courageous defence of Sextus Roscius on a charge of parricide.
-After winning this sensitive case, however, Cicero thought it prudent to leave Italy for a while and travelled to Athens to stay with his childhood friend, Atticus.
+Cicero's ambitions for an illustrious career in public civil service started with some time in military service in 90 - 88 B.C. (although he had no taste for military life), and then the early years in his career as a lawyer around 83 - 81 B.C., including the politically courageous defense of Sextus Roscius on a charge of parricide.
+After winning this sensitive case, however, Cicero thought it prudent to leave Italy for a while and traveled to Athens to stay with his childhood friend, Atticus.
 There, he further consulted with philosophers of the Academy and the New Academy, and particularly with the rhetorician Apollonius Molon of Rhodes (fl.
 70 B.C.) in order to learn a less exhausting style of public speaking.

 On his return to Rome, Cicero's reputation rose very quickly.
 In 79 B.C., he married Terentia, a wealthy heiress of patrician background.
 The marriage, which was initially a marriage of convenience, was harmonious for over 30 years, until their divorce in 45 B.C., and they had two children, Tullia Ciceronis (b.
 78 B.C.) and Marcus Tullius Cicero Minor (b.
 65 B.C.) .
 He rose to the position of quaestor (a financial administrator, which also made him a member of the Roman Senate) for western Sicily in 75 B.C..
 His career received a further fillip from the great success of his prosecution of Gaius Verres (120 - 43 B.C.), a corrupt governor of Sicily.